B-UMMI/Chewie-NS/README.md

 #server_name chewbbaca.online;
 ```

-We also recomend that the certificates should be self-signed, therefore, the block of code related to the path of the self-signed certificates should uncommented and the Lets Encrypt code block sohuld be deleted.
+We also recommend that the certificates be self-signed.
+Therefore, the block of code related to the path of the self-signed certificates should be uncommented and the [Lets Encrypt](https://letsencrypt.org/) code block should be deleted.

-More information about the creation of the self-signed certifcates below.
+More information about the creation of the self-signed certificates is below.

 ```nginx
 # SSL self-signed certificates